Project Risk Management explained

 Generally speaking, project risk management consists of the following steps.

-The rest of this article will take a closer look at the various aspects of project risk management.
+The rest of this article will take a closer look at the various aspects of project risk management also as a project management tool.

 Step 1: Risk identification